dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w212-system-covenants/test/hal-stories.md

 ## Adding a new customer

 HAL will be asked to add a new customer, and will require Dave to give at the very least the name of the customer to add.
+assertions:

+1. HAL should not ask for any fields other than the required fields of the customer
+1. There should be a single new customers
+1. That customer should have only the name field set

 ## List all customers